osg-htc/docs/docs/worker-node/install-singularity.md

         ::console
         --security-opt seccomp=unconfined --security-opt systempaths=unconfined

+    The first option enables unshare to be called (which is needed to create namespaces), and the second option allows /proc to be mounted in an unprivileged process namespace (as done by singularity exec -p).
+    The options are secure as long as the system administrator controls the images and does not allow user code to run as root, and are generally more secure than adding capabilities.
+If at this point no setuid programs needs to be run within the container, adding the following option will add security by preventing any privilege escalation (singularity uses the same feature on its containers):

+        ::console
+        --security-opt no-new-privileges

     In addition, the following option is recommended for allowing unprivileged fuse mounts on kernels that support that (RHEL >= 7.8):